ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-ravendb.markdown

 ![Figure 5.
 Databases List](images/import-from-ravendb-db-list.png "Databases List View")

  a.
 On the destination RavenDB server, select a **database** into which the data will be imported.
-  **Note**: Verify this database is empty as the importing will overwrite any existing content.
+  **Note**: Verify this database is empty as the import will overwrite any existing content.

 ---